jimhigson/oboe.js/writing/main/5_Implementation.md

 they could share the inner part of their functional expression.
 Given the patterns `!.animals.mammals.human` and `!.animals.mammals.cats`, the JSONPath engine will currently create two identical evaluators for `!.animals.mammals`.
-Likewise, while evaluating of a pattern that requires matches at multiple depths in the JSON hierarchy against sibling elements, the same JSONPath evaluator term could be tested against the parent element many times, always with the same result.
+Likewise, while evaluating a pattern that requires matches at multiple depths in the JSON hierarchy against several sibling elements, the same JSONPath evaluator term could be tested against the parent element many times, always with the same result.
 Although Javascript doesn't come with functional caching, it can be